Georgia vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Georgia has combined with its opponents to put up more than 53 points just twice this year.
+- Georgia has combined with its opponents to score more than 53 points just twice this year.

-- The two teams combine to average 52 points per game, one less than the total in this contest.
+- The two teams combine to average 52 points per game, one less than the over/under in this contest.

-- The 36 combined points per game that these two squads have allowed this season are 17 fewer than the 53 over/under in this contest.
+- This contest's total is 17 points greater than the 36 these two squads combine to allow per game this season.

-- The average total in Bulldogs games this season is 47.7, 5.3 points fewer than Saturday's over/under of 53 .
+- The Bulldogs and their opponents score an average of 47.7 points per game, 5.3 fewer than Saturday's total.

-- The 50.5 PPG average total in Commodores games this season is 2.5 points fewer than this game's over/under.
+- In 2021, games involving the Commodores have averaged a total of 50.5 points, 2.5 fewer than this game's set over/under.

 Georgia Stats and Trends

-- Georgia has two wins against the spread in three games this season.
+- So far this season Georgia has two wins against the spread.

-- Georgia's games this year have hit the over on two of three set point totals (66.7%).

-- Georgia is 1-1 against the spread and 2-0 overall this season when the team scores more than 28.3 points.
+- When Georgia scores more than 28.3 points, it is 1-1 against the spread and 2-0 overall.

-- In games that Georgia churns out over 393.7 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Georgia totals more than 393.7 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Bulldogs have turned the ball over six times this season, five more turnovers than the Commodores have forced (1).
+- This year, the Bulldogs have turned the ball over six times, five more than the Commodores' takeaways (1).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.